munificent/craftinginterpreters/book/closures.md

 the base cases -- either it finds an actual local variable to capture or it runs out of compilers.

-When a local variable is found, the mostly deeply <span name="outer">nested</span> call to `resolveUpvalue()` captures it and returns the upvalue index.
+When a local variable is found, the most deeply <span name="outer">nested</span>
+call to `resolveUpvalue()` captures it and returns the upvalue index.
 That returns to the next call for the inner function declaration.
 That call captures the *upvalue* from the surrounding function, and so on.
 As each nested call to `resolveUpvalue()` returns, we drill back down into the innermost function declaration where the identifier we are resolving appears.
 At each step along the way, we add an upvalue to the intervening function and pass the resulting upvalue index down to the next call.

 <aside name="outer">